clerk/clerk-docs/CONTRIBUTING.md

 ## Written in MDX

-Our documentation content is written in variation of markdown called [MDX](https://mdxjs.com/).
+Clerk's documentation content is written in variation of markdown called [MDX](https://mdxjs.com/).
 MDX allows us to embed React components in the content, unlocking rich, interactive documentation experiences.
 Clerk's documentation site supports [GitHub Flavored Markdown](https://github.github.com/gfm/), adding support for things like tables and task lists.

 ## Previewing your changes

 At this time, we do not currently have way to preview your changes.
 If you use VSCode, consider using [the built-in markdown preview](https://code.visualstudio.com/docs/languages/markdown#_markdown-preview) to see what the rendered content will look like.
-Note that this will not include our custom components or styles.
+Note that this will not include custom components or styles.

 ## Getting your contributions reviewed